kiran-b/class-notes/_posts/distributedsystems/2013-03-21-hypervisor.md

 not resulting from environment instruction assumptions).
 Epochs must be the same for all virtual machines for this system to work.

+## System
-  Given these definitions, they designed a fault-tolerant system, using only two basic tricks: interrupts are delivered at epochs, and the result of environment instructions are passed from the primary to the backup.
-Synchronization occurs at epoch breaks.
+  Given these definitions, they designed a fault-tolerant system, using only two basic tricks: **interrupts are delivered at epochs, and the result of environment instructions are passed from the primary to the backup.**  Synchronization occurs at epoch breaks.
   The backup always runs one epoch in the past with respect to the primary.
 Thus, at the beginning of the epoch E, the backup has the result of all environment instructions that it will execute and all of the